Know the signs of heat stroke and heat exhaustion as record-breaking temps grip the U.S.

 CBS News' Dr. Tara Narula told "CBS This Morning" that people should be on the lookout for a number of symptoms that signal heat-related illnesses like heat cramps, heat exhaustion and heat stroke.

-In extreme heat, our body's protective control system can become overwhelmed, Narula explained, putting our core temperature at risk of climbing without any checks.
+In extreme heat, our body's protective control system can become overwhelmed, Narula explained.
+This puts our core temperature at risk of climbing without any checks.

 If you see someone you think is suffering from a heat-related illness, Narula said you should call 911 and start to cool their core body temperature by any means necessary.